JavaScript Data GridTypeScript Generics

 }

 You do not need to explicitly type callbacks and events that are defined as part of GridOptions.
-Typescript will correctly pass the generic type down the interface hierarchy.
+TypeScript will correctly pass the generic type down the interface hierarchy.

 Configure via Interfaces